-Food borne diseases due to infectious agents are still common and continue to pose serious threat to public health all over the world.
+Foodborne diseases due to infectious agents are still common and continue to pose serious threat to public health all over the world.
 Vegetables have become potential sources of human infections such as those caused by enteric bacteria, viruses and parasitic pathogens and an important source of foodborne outbreaks in some countries [10, 11].
-Food borne microbes including pathogenic ones are known to infest vegetables on the field or by the wash water used by handlers as well as their ineffective hygiene practices [12].
-The presence of intestinal parasites on vegetables therefore is a reflection of the quality of the overall process of cultivation, irrigation, transportation and post-harvest handling [13, 14].
-A significant contributory factor for food borne infections is the consumption of raw or lightly cooked fresh vegetables [14].
+Foodborne microbes including pathogenic ones are known to infest vegetables on the field or by the wash water used by handlers as well as their ineffective hygiene practices [12].
+The presence of intestinal parasites on vegetables therefore is a reflection of the quality of the overall process of cultivation, transportation and post-harvest irrigation, handling [13, 14].
+A significant contributory factor for foodborne infections is the consumption of raw or lightly cooked fresh vegetables [14].

-Several studies over the world have shown that intestinal protozoan parasites and helminths can infect humans who consume contaminated, uncooked, or improperly washed fresh vegetables and fruits [15-18].
-Recent studies in Ghana, Nigeria, Iran and other countries have all implicated vegetables as vehicles for the transmission of intestinal parasites [14, 19-22].
-In spite of the numerous reports that have been made concerning the contamination of vegetables by parasites in Ghana and elsewhere, no published report to our knowledge has been made regarding the occurrence of parasites in vegetables sold in the Cape Coast metropolis.
+Several studies over the world have shown that intestinal protozoan parasites, and helminths can infect humans who consume contaminated, or improperly washed uncooked, fresh vegetables and fruits [15-18].
+Recent studies in Ghana, Nigeria, Iran and other countries have all implicated vegetables as vehicles for the transmission of intestinal parasites [14,19-22].
+In spite of the numerous reports that have been concernina the contamination made of vegetables by parasites in Ghana and elsewhere, no published report to our knowledge has been made regarding the occurrence of parasites in vegetables sold in the Cape Coast metropolis.
 In the current study, we assessed the parasite contamination of fresh vegetables sold in three markets of Cape Coast metropolis in Ghana.

-39 2.
-MATERIAL AND METHODS
+2. MATERIALS AND METHODS

-41 2.1 Study area/sites
+2.1 Study Area/Sites